 On the left side filter, you can select which budgets and date range to use.
 The date ranges include the option of "This Budget Cycle" which considers your cycle date, in case your monthly budgets start from the fifth, and not the first of each month.

 This is defined in the MCC Dashboard along with the target, and the information is used in this tool to display the simulation accordingly.

 Define Scope & Simulation Budget

 On the left side picker, select the scope and date range to be taken into consideration, then enter the budget which you'd like to spend for your account/selected budgets and click on update.
 You will find the following columns:

-To generate suggestions, the tool tries different daily budgets and based on historical spends tool suggest a potential daily spend.
-If the potential daily budget is larger than your daily budget than it'll highlight in yellow.
+To generate suggestions, the tool tries different daily budgets and based on the historical spending tool suggests a potential daily spend.
+If the potential daily budget is larger than your daily budget then it'll highlight in yellow.

 For a selected date range, the tabulated information in Budget Simulator is calculated by using the impression share lost due to budget in the last 7 days and any expected seasonal surges.